inspire-group/comps/README.md

 should work in the `wg_client` container.

 ### Testing a headless browser
 After running dc up, a remote webdriver instance that supports QUIC traffic should be opened on your host machine at port 4444.
-You can run `selenium/open_website.py` for instance in order to fetch the remote page for `https://www.google.com`, or run your own selenium code and capture the relevant traces on wg_client, wg1, or wg2.
+You can run `selenium/open_website.py www.google.com` for instance in order to fetch the remote page for `https://www.google.com` (or any other QUIC-supporting website), or run your own selenium code and capture the relevant traces on wg_client, wg1, or wg2.